wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **M:**&ensp;Before pain was, you were.
 After pain had gone, you remained.
 Pain is transient, you are not.

 **Q:**&ensp;I am sorry, but I do not see what you see.
-From the day I was born till the day I die, pain and pleasure will weave the pattern of my life.
+From the day I was born until the day I die, pain and pleasure will weave the pattern of my life.
 Of being before birth and after death I know nothing.
 I neither accept nor deny you.
 I hear what you say, but I do not *know* it.

 **M:**&ensp;Now you are conscious, are you not?